 Ideally, event manager(s) will have read this information and/or attended a “Responsible Hosting Training Session” and helped complete the “Event Approval Form.”

 B) In addition, one or more off-duty MUSC Public Safety officers should be hired to assist with the event management.
 Public Safety officers will help manage the entrance; monitor the event in progress; and help assess guests’ conditions when the party is over.

 To arrange for Public Safety’s presence at your event, contact Major Kevin Kerley at 792-4196.
 This should be done at least 2 weeks prior to the date the officer (s) are needed.
 The number of officers required will be determined according to the event location (on- or off-campus) and the number of guests expected.

 Officers must be paid upon conclusion of the event.
 The cost is $25/hour (minimum of 2 hours).
-Arrange for Officer(s) to arrive 30 minutes before the event begins and to stay 30 until all guests have left.
+Arrange for Officer(s) to arrive 30 minutes before the event begins and to stay 30 minutes after, or until all guests have left.

 4. Managing the Door